Ladysnake/Satin/README.md

 ```

 You can find the current version of Satin in the [releases](https://github.com/Ladysnake/Satin/releases) tab of the repository on Github.
+Snapshot versions of Satin can be retrieved from the 1.15 branch using `1.15-SNAPSHOT` as a version.

 ## Using Satin